Ashtavinayak Darshan: A Spiritual Pilgrimage through Maharashtra

 It is believed that Lord Ganesha has to save the boy Ballala, who was beaten by the villagers and his father for his determined loyalty to Ganesha.

-In 1760 Nana Phadanvis reconstructed the original wood temple into the stone temple.
+In 1760 Nana Phadanvis reconstructed the original wood temple into a stone temple.

 The temple is constructed in such a way that the sun rays fall onto the Lord Ganesha murti at sunrise during the Dakshinayan.